Rapid wavefront shaping using an optical gradient acquisition: Results

+Utilizing our algorithm, in \figref{fig:onion} we successfully imaged onion cells through a $130\um$ thick slice of highly scattering onion~\cite{WANG2013494}.
+Specifically, we visualized the intercellular boundary between two neighbouring cells.
+In the supplementary Fig. 9 we show a larger field of view of the onion under incoherent illumination.
+In addition, we show a confocal scan of an onion cell at a shallower layer in supplementary Fig. 11, where scattering does not limit image quality.
+The aberration-corrected result in \figref{fig:onion} matches this unaberrated structure.

+The area of the result achieved in \figref{fig:onion} was bigger than the range of the memory effect correlation and cannot be considered as a single isoplanatic patch.
+Hence, we imaged this target by applying multiple local corrections and stitching a few patches together.
+In Fig. 10 of the supplementary material we show the different isoplanatic patches.
+In \figref{fig:onion3d} we visualize the 3D structure of the onion, by displaying corrections at three different depth slices.
+We show additional slices at supplementary Fig. 12.

-In the following paragraphs we use again the chrome mask target to evaluate various components of our algorithm.
+In the following paragraphs, we use again the chrome mask target to evaluate various components of our algorithm.

-\boldstart{Impact of solution resolution: } Our approach is significantly faster than coordinate descent schemes which scan each SLM mode independently.
-In practice, to reduce scan time coordinate descent schemes optimize for a relatively small number of modes.
-For thick tissue, where the scattering is wide we actually need a large number of modes to obtain a good correction.
-In \figref{fig:cmp_resultion}, we demonstrate the impact of gradient resolution on our gradient descent algorithm.
-As shown, higher resolution allows us to focus more energy into a single spot, highlighting the significant influence of resolution on the results
+In contrast to coordinate descent optimization whose time complexity scales with the number of modes corrected, the time complexity of our gradient descent approach does not depend on the number of corrected modes.
+In practice, to reduce scan time, coordinate descent schemes optimize for a relatively small number of modes.
+However, for thick tissue where the scattering is wide, we require a large number of modes to obtain a good correction.
+In \figref{fig:cmp_resultion}, we demonstrate the impact of resolution on the quality of the correction.
+As shown, a modulation with more degrees of freedom allows us to focus more energy into a single spot.